Complete dooars travel guide

 Then we went to the bank of Neora River.
 We saw Neora Valley Resort.
 We went to the rail bridge & reached close to the river.
 We saw few peacocks & peahen there.Then we went to Lataguri bazaar & newly built Lataguri Rail station.
 We reached resort around 9.30 am .Nikhil charged Rs.
 300 for it but it is a worth spending.
 Nikhil was so elaborative regarding describing each and every spot that made the things more beautiful.
 Rest of the day I spent in my cottage writing blogs.
 In the evening one of my friends, Kallol came to meet us.
 We spent few hours remembering our schooldays.

-We fix up one Tata Indigo at Rs.500 which will reach us at Murti.
+We fix up one Tata Indigo at Rs.500 which will take us at Murti.
 Around 2 pm after finishing our lunch we started for Murti.
-Within 25 minutes we reached our last destination Garumara Tent.This property belongs to WSFDA(West Bengal State Forest Development Agency ).
+Within 25 minutes we reached our last destination Garumara Tent.This property belongs to WBSFDA(West Bengal State Forest Development Agency ).
 It can be booked online by clicking below mentioned link

 Here room rent includes fooding also which was unknown to me.For detail review of Gorumara Tent click below mentioned link-